 A statue of Priest Daruma (?-528), or Bodhidharma in Skt., made in 1731.
 Daruma looks like a basket case.
 He was a Chinese priest and became limbless after a lengthy period of meditation and ascetic practices.
 As the pioneer of Zen Buddhism, he is highly respected by Zen priests.
-A woodblock print of Daruma on display at MFA.
+A hanging scroll of Daruma on display at MFA.

 The Temple also owns a wooden statue of Amida Nyorai (Amitabha in Skt.) made during the 14th century.
 It is kept at Kamakura Museum.

 Hokyo-into for Sadauji Ashikaga (Picture; below)